Table of Contents

 33% of employers say the stress negatively affects individual workers' productivity, and 10% report that the stress is resulting in poor performance and more mistakes at work.
 The stress is coming from reports from their employees of saving enough (62%), having enough to retire (58%), paying off debt (47%), having funds set aside for relaxation and pleasure (47%), and affording basics or essentials alone (42%).
 An interesting aside is the finding that only 33% of those employees used a financial planner in the past year.

-The percentage of employers who offer financial benefits and literacy support designed to help their employees better manage their money and future requirements is relatively low.
+The percentage of employers offering financial benefits and literacy support to help employees better manage their money and future needs is relatively low.
 For example, Transamerica reports that while 77% of workers view financial wellness programs as an essential benefit, only 28% of employers offer them.

 The benefits of employee financial wellness

 Another study found that 90% of private corporations reported that employee personal finance issues were impacting their employees’ overall job performance, with 38% saying that the impacts were “very” or “extremely” harmful.
-The value of having support for handling their financial affairs is especially significant with younger workers, as 92% of Gen Z, and 85% of Millennial employees report a higher likelihood of staying with the employers who offer such benefits.
+The value of support for handling their financial affairs is especially significant for younger workers, as 92% of Gen Z and 85% of Millennial employees report a higher likelihood of staying with employers that offer such benefits.

 Building the foundations for employee financial wellness